Scaling Gaussian Process Regression with Full Derivative Observations: Introduction

 We evaluate \dsoftki{} on synthetic functions with known derivatives as a baseline to compare against existing GP regression and GPwD regression methods.
 Since \dsoftki{} enables derivative modeling with GPs at larger $n$ and $d$ than previously possible, we also evaluate its efficacy on a high-dimensional molecular force field modeling task ($d$ around $100-1000$) which requires predicting gradients.
+To test a broader range of datasets, we also validate performance on a toy n-body physics simulation and standard UCI regression benchmarks with synthetic derivatives (Appendix~\ref{app:more}).
 Our experiments show that \dsoftki{} is a promising method for GPwD regression with full derivative prediction, both in terms of accuracy (\eg, see Figure~\ref{fig:comparison}) and scaling to larger $n$ and $d$ than previously possible (Section~\ref{sec:exp}).